Enquire Now Refer a student

 Introduction

-You can help change these numbers.
-Become an Ambassador and promote Good Mental health.
+You can be instrumental in helping change these numbers.
+Become an ambassador and promote Good Mental health in society.

-Enrol in the Diploma of Mental Health (CHC53315) and you will acquire an array of skills to work with clients who suffer from Mental health issues; empower their lives with hope, resilience, and a road map to recovery.
-But above that, feel inspired and motivated to enhance your own life with much more.
-A degree that affects your life in several amazing ways.
+Enrol in the CHC53315 Diploma of Mental Health and you will acquire an array of skills to work with clients who suffer from Mental health issues; empower their lives with hope, resilience, and a road map to recovery.
+Above all, feel inspired and motivated to enhance your own life with strategies and techniques learnt in this course.

 $5,990